If you're using Stardog's Helm Charts to run your cluster, our helm-charts repo is a good companion to have open while reading this article.

 This is the command found in the Installation section of the Helm Charts readme, with two additional bits:

-• --dry-run=client, which means that the command doesn't actually create the secret, but it outputs the configuration that would be used to create the secret.
-That gets piped into
+, which means that the command doesn't actually create the secret, but it outputs the configuration that would be used to create the secret.
+That gets piped intokubectl apply -f -

 Validating the license was applied successfully